-2.5.2 Theme 3 - Parallel session 1: Structural and non-structural measures for flash flood and pluvial flooding risk management discussion on FF and PF only and discussion often regarded floods measures in general.
+2.5.2 Theme 3 - Parallel session 1: Structural and non-structural measures for flash flood and pluvial flooding risk management

-The session, facilitated by Giuseppe T. Aronica and Roberto Deidda, was characterized by a very participated discussion.
+The session, facilitated by Giuseppe T. Aronica and Roberto Deidda, was characterized by strong participating in the discussion.
 The issue is so crucial and many are the problems to be addressed that the discussion underwent different degrees of analysis, ranging from glossary (definitions) to measures selection criteria.
-Moreover, it was quite difficult to focus
+Moreover, it was quite difficult to focus discussion on FF and PF only and discussion often regarded floods measures in general.